pypa/packaging.python.org/source/guides/creating-and-discovering-plugins.rst

         'b': <module: 'myapp.plugins.b'>,
     }

-This sample uses a sub-package as the namespace package (``myapp.plugin``), but it's also possible to use a top-level package for this purpose (such as ``myapp_plugins``).
-How to pick the namespace to use is a matter of preference, but it's not recommended to make your project's main top-level package ( ``myapp`` in this case) a namespace package for the purpose of plugins, as one bad plugin could cause the entire namespace to break which would in turn make your project unimportable.
+This sample uses a sub-package as the namespace package (``myapp.plugins``), but it's also possible to use a top-level package for this purpose (such as ``myapp_plugins``).
+How to pick the namespace to use is a matter of preference, but it's not recommended to make your project's main top-level package (``myapp`` in this case) a namespace package for the purpose of plugins, as one bad plugin could cause the entire namespace to break which would in turn make your project unimportable.
 For the "namespace sub-package" approach to work, the plugin packages must omit the :file:`__init__.py` for your top-level